Marvel Fairy Tales

 Marvel Fairy Tales is a term for three volumes of comic book limited series published by Marvel Comics and written by C. B. Cebulski with art by different artists each issue.
-Each of these series adapts fairytales and folk tales from around the world, using analogues of famous Marvel superheroes in place of the major characters.
-The series were published from 2006–2008 and were, in order, X-Men Fairy Tales, Spider-Man Fairy Tales, and Avengers Fairy Tales.
-A potential fourth series, Fantastic Four Fairy Tales, was mentioned as "in development" by Cebulski but was never released.
+Each of these series adapts fairytales and folk tales from around the world, using analogues of Marvel superheroes in place of the major characters.
+The series were published from 2006 to 2008 and were, in order, X-Men Fairy Tales, Spider-Man Fairy Tales, and Avengers Fairy Tales.
+A potential fourth series based on the Fantastic Four was mentioned as "in development" by Cebulski, but never released.

 X-Men Fairy Tales

 X-Men Fairy Tales was the first such series, mixing folk tales with characters from X-Men comics.
 It ran from May 2006 to September 2006.
 Issue #1 quickly sold out.